 34-) Naval Bombardment is broken.
 AI can’t deal with it.

-35-) You can stop units than embarked on a boat by pressing “H” or a “Hold divisions” button. pressing on a port province they are moving out from doesn’t work (in press version).
+35-) You can stop units then embark on a boat by pressing “H” or a “Hold divisions” button. pressing on a port province, they are moving out from doesn’t work (in press version).

 37-) Battleplan system starts to make a lot of sense ~80 hours into the game.

-38-) 4 tank battalions and 2 motorized infantry battalions make a good panzer division.
+38-) 4 tank battalions and two motorized infantry battalions make a good panzer division.

 39-) Recon is the most important support battalion.